About The Festival

 - Street performers, including face painters, henna tattoos, balloons and more

-- An entire section of rides and shows just for the youngins in Kid City
+- 2 sections of rides and games just for the youngins in Kid City & Kid City West

 The best part is admission is FREE!